- It seems that some users get blank pages when trying to print webpages from Internet Explorer.

 Here’s how one user describes this issue on Microsoft’s forum:

 Several of our users got security update KB4022719 last night and are now getting blank pages when printing from our Electronic Medical Records application which relies on Internet Explorer’s printing functionality.
 The users who did not get this update are not having this problem.
 Uninstalling the update fixes the problem.
 I just want to spread the word that this is happening since I can’t find any other way to inform Microsoft.

-This problem seems to affect only Internet Explorer 11, as users can print using Chrome or Edge.
-So far, the culprits for this issue appear to be Windows 7 KB4012719 and Windows 10 KB4022725.
+This problem seems to affect only Internet Explorer 11, as users of Chrome or Edge did not report the problem.
+As mentioned, the issue appears to caused by some updates in both Windows 7 and Windows 10.